-That’s really sad because it’s incredibly easy to make and since it doesn’t include meat, it’s a very inexpensive dish to prepare.
+It’s incredibly easy to make Eggplant Parmesan and since it doesn’t include meat, it’s a very inexpensive dish to prepare.
+And it’s one of my favorite comfort foods.

-What ingredients do I need to make Eggplant Parm?
+What ingredients do I need to make Eggplant Parmesan?

 Let’s start by gathering the ingredients we need to make Eggplant Parm.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.